 - Learning which occurs outside of a structured course of study.

-The evidence used for your RPL assessment must comply with the rules of evidence from the Australian Qualifications Framework (AQF).
+The evidence used for your assessment must comply with the rules of evidence from the Australian Qualifications Framework (AQF).
 This means that your evidence must be:

 Your assessor may also apply the following principles:

 - The evidence should be consistent – being representative of a period of time rather than one specific instance.
 For example, several client testimonials gathered over six months of a work period are better evidence than one single testimonial.

 - The reliability of the evidence – has it come from a reliable and verifiable source?
 This is particularly relevant with testimonials and references from colleagues, clients, and employers.